kosmo-us/speed-math/readme.md

 ### How to use this program

-You can go through the complete challenge which is a compilation of all the tasks available, each task has a set period of time to complete or practice specific tasks as well.
+You may go through the complete challenge which is a compilation of all the tasks available, each task has a set period of time to complete or practice specific tasks as well.
 Scores are available immediately after a task is completed or, in case of complete challenge, after the complete challenege has been completed.
 Date wise scores can saved to a csv file within the program directory.
 <br>
 <br>